kubernetes/website/docs/user-guide/secrets/index.md

 ### Risks

- - In the API server secret data is stored as plaintext in etcd; therefore:
+ - If the API server runs with argument "--storage-media-type=application/json", secret data is stored as plaintext in etcd; therefore:
    - Administrators should limit access to etcd to admin users
    - Secret data in the API server is at rest on the disk that etcd uses; admins may want to wipe/shred disks used by etcd when no longer in use